Towards the merger of Hawking radiating black holes: Towards the merger of radiating black holes

+The relative velocity is also important for the observed radiation.
+The temperature $T=T_H$ from Eq.\ (\ref{e:localtemp}) is the one of a single black hole observed by a static observer at spatial infinity.
+We now suppose that the black hole is moving towards the observer or equivalently the observer is moving towards the black hole with a constant velocity.
+Then the observed radiation is boosted by a Doppler factor.

-At the merging stage, the relative velocity between the black holes can reach the relativistic regime.
+This situation also occurs between the inspiral black holes.
+At their merging stage, the relative velocity between the black holes can reach the relativistic regime.
 For example, the relative velocity (divided by the speed of light) in the first observed GW event \cite{Abbott:2016blz} is nearly $\be\sim 0.6$ at the end of the merger.

-The relative motion between the holes can provide an extra redshift factor for the Hawking radiation between them.
-Let us examine the effect by considering the radiation from a radiating and moving source in Minkowski spacetime though the spacetime in our case is highly curved.
+The relative velocity between the holes will provide an extra redshift factor for the Hawking radiations exchanged between themselves.

+We may estimate the effect by recalling the case of the radiation from a radiating and moving source in Minkowski spacetime, though the spacetime in our case is highly curved.
 The Doppler factor for the observed radiation by a static observer is:

 where $\be$ is the velocity of the radiating source relative to the observer and $\Ga=1/\sqrt{1-\be^2}$ is the Lorentz factor.
 The angle $\th$ is the one between the moving direction of the source and the line of sight of the observer.
 The observer will see that the temperature is shifted by $T\rightarrow \D T$.
 In our case, we can choose one of the black hole as the observer and the other as the moving and Hawking radiating source.